-^{}U.S.A.
+^{} U.S.A.
 Bulletin No. 21, page 28.

-† Saidapet Farm Records, page 142.
-"It is popularly generally believed that the amount of water generally used for irrigating the crop is far in excess of its actual requirements-it monopolises water which might be far more usefully employed for requirements-it monopolises water which might be grown with a little of the water irrigating maize, wheat or other crops which might be grown with a little of the water irrigating maize, wheat or other crops which might be grown with a little of the water now used for paddy-and yet the extension of irrigation works on the old system goes on."
+[†] Saidapet Farm Records, page 142.
+"It is popularly generally believed that the amount of water generally used for irrigating the crop is far in excess of its actual requirements-it monopolises water which might be far more usefully employed for irrigating maize, wheat or other crops which might be grown with a little of the water now used for paddy-and yet the extension of irrigation works on the old system goes on."

-The site of the experiment was Ponnalur, a village in the north of the Nellore district: the tank was originally designed to water 1,000 acres, partly red soil and partly black regada lands.
-A prohibitive water-rate of Rs.
-20 an acre was charged for paddy. water for any other crop being allowed free.
-This was in 1904; the concession was originally for three years, but was extended.
-During this time there was a failure of the ordinary rains, but in spite of this, the people for the most part obstinately refused to use the water.
+The site of the experiment was Ponnalur, a village in the north of the Nellore district: the tank was originally designed to water 1.000 acres, partly red soil and partly black regada lands.
+A prohibitive water rate of Rs.
+20 an acre was charged for paddy, water for any other crop being allowed free.
+This was in 1904; the concession was originally for three years, but was extended, During this time there was a failure of the ordinary rains, but in spite of this, the people for the most part, obstinately refused to use the water.
 A certain amount of ragi was irrigated, but the general opinion was that using water in this way would spoil the land by rendering it salt and unfit for further cultivation.
 In 1909 the idea was given up, and the use of water for swamp paddy has gradually been taken advantage of by the people of the village.
-There is still (fasli 1324) a certain amount of irrigated dry crop, 136 to 290 acres of paddy, but there was a large area of the same dry crops grown dry, which shows that even now the water is not fully utilized.
+There is still (fasli 1324) a certain amount of irrigated dry crop.
+136 to 200 acres of paddy, but there was a large area of the same dry crops grown dry, which shows that even now the water is not fully utilized.
 This is not wholly due to disinclination, it is true, for there are certain difficulties in arranging for channels passing over other people's property.
 It is very significant that a deficiency of manure is felt: in fact it is practically true that this limits the area which might be brought permanently under garden cultivation.

 There is no doubt that the land has suffered where water has been used for irrigation (dry crops) as opposed to swamping (paddy), and there is also distinct evidence to show that some of the lands marked in fasli 1320 as hopeless, have been improved by growing paddy on them.
 The evidence here seems clear, but it is of course not possible to say how far Ponnalur experience would be repeated elsewhere.
-Salt was present to a considerable extent as shown by analysis, mostly in the form of Sodium Chloride, and the effects were almost instantaneous: it may be presumed that they would be similar elsewhere, though perhaps not so rapid.
+Salt was present to a considerable extent as shown by analysis, mostly in the form of Sodium Chloride, and the effects were almost instantaneous: it may be presumed that, they would be similar elsewhere, though perhaps not so rapid.